 In the figure, the flux expected from the model could be anywhere in the pink region (this forms a band due to a range of possible values for some quantities in the model).
 The black points show the measured diffuse gamma-rays, which are within the pink region at energies above 1011 eV, meaning at these energies clusters of galaxies could explain the entire diffuse flux.

-The red and blue curves show the sensitivity of two (the Cherenkov Telescope Array (CTA), and LHAASO) ground-based gamma-ray telescopes, which means that any flux above these curves would be visible to these telescopes.
+The grey curves show the sensitivity of three (the Cherenkov Telescope Array (CTA), LHAASO, and HAWC) ground-based gamma-ray telescopes, which means that any flux above these curves would be visible to these telescopes.
 LHAASO has recently detected several extremely high energy gamma-ray sources while still under construction, and CTA is an exciting upcoming telescope.
 This means that these new telescopes could study gamma rays coming from clusters, and, if this model is correct, these telescopes should see a portion of the diffuse gamma-ray flux coming from clusters!

 This is especially exciting with these upcoming gamma-ray telescopes – using these, astronomers can probe the source of some of the highest energy particles in the universe.
 By finding the source of these gamma rays, astronomers can learn more about the nature of their sources, and what processes are happening within them.

 Featured image credit: Figure 1 of this paper